TheRobBrennan/grandstack-seed/README.md

 #### Create constraints for the User node

 For this specific example, we allow users the ability to choose a username for their account as well as supply an email address.
 We need to prevent users from creating more than one account with the same email address.
-We also need to prevent users from registering a username that has already been taken.
+We also need to prevent users from registering for a username that has already been taken.

 To ensure that we do not have more than one User node with the same email address: